IvaTsu/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8 AfterFail: August 11, Friday

+**Today's Progress**: I've worked with React Native projects for 5 hours almost.

+**Thoughts**: Will I fall again with this challenge? =) Started to read a book on React.
+About 1 hour of reading.
+Things getting clear.

+**Link(s) to work**: Will be published when the projects will be done.

 ### Day 7 AfterFail: August 9, Wednesday

 **Today's Progress**: I've worked with React Native projects for 1hr 8 mins.